Table of Contents

 The only current limitation is that OpenOffice only works with the PUBLIC schema.
 This limitation will hopefully disappear in the future versions of OOo.

-There wil hopefuly be a version 2.x jar in the future versions of OpenOffice.
+There will hopefully be a HyperSQL 2.x jar in future versions of OpenOffice.

 You may already have an OOo database file, which you want to use outside OOo, or as a server database.
 The file is in fact in the standard ZIP format and contains the normal HyperSQL database files.
 Just use a utility such as 7Zip to expand the .odb file.
 In the /db directory, there are files such as .script, .data, etc. Just rename these files into mydb.script, mydb.data, etc. You can now open the mydb database directly with HyperSQL as an embedded database or as a server instance.

 Since 2021, two new OOo and LO extensions are developed and maintained on GitHub by the developer prrvchr.
 These extensions make it easy to use the latest version of HSQLDB 2.x with the latest versions of the Base program.
 One extension simply adds and loads the HSQLDB 2.x jar, ready for use.
 It also allows updating the jar to the latest version.
 The second extension extracts the database from the .odb file in the same directory and connects to the extracted database files.